-When people speak they produce many different kinds of signals that the audience can interpret–facial expressions, gestures, and timbre of voice can add to the meaning of the words, or reverse them.
+When people speak they produce many different signals that the audience can interpret–facial expressions, gestures, and timbre of voice can add to the meaning of the words, or reverse them.
 For example, a person saying “Good job!” in a lusty voice with the right corner of his lips raised in a sneer of disdain means that he thinks you’ve done anything but a good job.
-However, when we write, we only offer one stimuli –words on the page.
+However, when we write, we only offer one stimulus–words on the page.

-Your style of grammar, tone, and inflection, which make up your voice when you are audibly speaking offers so many modes of expression that must be converted to words when writing.
-When I hear people say that to create a ‘voice’ in writing simply write like you speak, I cringe.
+Your style of grammar, tone, and inflection, which make up your voice when you are speaking out loud, offer so many modes of expression that must be converted to words when writing.
+When I hear people say creating a “voice” in writing means simply writing like you speak, I cringe.
 Only putting down the words you say in print is a pale, tasteless version of what needs to be told.
 However, writing done that way still has a voice; all writing does, but not necessarily a interesting voice.

-I recall a time recently when I was reading aloud one of the submissions to the creative writing group, and one of the ladies asked, “Did John write that?
+I recall a time recently when I was reading aloud one of the submissions to a creative writing group.
+One of the participants asked, “Did John write that?
 I can recognize his voice.”
 She assured us.
 John beamed with pride.

 Artwork by S.L.
 Listman